United States airdate: September 25, 1999

 - Know your limits.
 Don't pretend that you can handle something that is too much for you just to look cool, but you can get there by doing a little each day.

 - For that matter, don't take shortcuts to skip the harder parts of improving yourself, because you'll only be cheating yourself and others.
-Eventually someone's going to find out, and you'll look even worse off than if you just accepted your limitations and did the work.
+Someone's going to find out eventually, you'll eventually hit a point where skimping out on the hard parts will come back to hurt you, and you'll look even worse off than if you just accepted your limitations and did the work.

 - Fake Muscles: Anchor Arms.
 Just add air.